Astro Meteorology at Starsite.org.uk

 Do you want to learn the fascinating art and science of weather forecasting?
 Read on to find out more about the route of this study of the stars and their use in weather forecasting.

 After first learning Astro meteorology and the ancient system of weather forecasting using Vedic astrology in 2003 ( more about Vedic system of weather forecasting later) I was given an excellent book on the tropical system of forecasting weather which I will share with you later in this article.
 I will teach you what you can do to learn this branch of astrology, and then how to use it to demonstrate to the whole world that astrology still has resonance for a modern era when even conventional meteorologists with all their trillions of pounds of equipment, still struggle to give an accurate forecast for events such as the Royal Wedding 2011, when I could accurately forecast what the UK weather would be in the centre of London, a week before the event using astro meteorology.

 Vedic astrology is excellent for accuracy in forecasting events, but doesn't seem to have reference to weather patterns such as snow, icy blizzards, fog and mists, frost, rhime and other UK weather we experience.
 I was delighted to discover the works, discussed below, of many ancient, medieval and a few practising modern astro meteorologists in the western system of astrology who had lots of techniques and information about how to use astrology to deliver truly amazing weather predictions.
 More of these later.
-See how accurate this system can be in successfully forecasting UK weather, at my blog with UK weather predictions for the season ahead:-
+See how accurate this system can be in successfully forecasting UK weather, at my blog with sample UK weather predictions with feedback on results for the season ahead:-

 amazingweather.wordpress.com and for the week ahead at:-

 Press on underlined links to retrieve further FREE useful information throughout this article.
 I will also tell you what you can do to learn basic astrometeorology the system of forecasting weather.

 Brief History of Astro Meteorology.